Introduction to GeoST#

 Make this Notebook Trusted to load map: File -> Trust Notebook

 As you can see it says that ‘usp_boreholes’ is of the type BoreholeCollection.
 Additionally, it says # header = 67.
-This means that the collection in total consists of 67 boreholes but it also shows the first key attribute of a collection: the “header” attribute.
+This means that the collection in total contains 67 boreholes but it also shows the first key attribute of a collection: the “header” attribute.

 As said in the previous section, the “header” attribute in a BoreholeCollection contains all the information about each borehole such as the ID, x- and y-coordinates and further metadata.
 Additionally, it contains geometry objects for each borehole which allows for spatial selections and exports to GIS-supported formats etc. that are provided by GeoST.
-In the case of a BoreholeCollection, the header attribute is a PointHeader instance (another key GeoST object).
-Note, for other types of data (e.g. 2D line data), other objects are used.
+The header attribute is a Geopandas GeoDataFrame instance.
 Let’s see what the attribute looks like by printing it:

 nr x y surface end geometry